OlegGelfand/RoastersCornerFE/project-worksheet.md

 ## Project Description
 Full stack App.
-Designed to be a quiet site, linking roasts from all across the U.S to coffee lovers.
-Resulting in a nice place to reconnect to your home towns roaster, try something new. and for my drop-ship business to expand.
+Designed to be a quiet site, linking roasters from all across the U.S to coffee lovers.
+Resulting in a nice place to reconnect to your home towns' roaster, try something new, and for my drop-ship business to expand.
-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

 ## Wireframes
 Upload images of wireframe to cloudinary and add the link here with a description of the specific wireframe.
 Also, define the the React components and the architectural design of your app.